 BBC World Service is carried by the SLBC under an agreement between the broadcasters.

-There were more than 3.2 million internet users by June 2012 (Internetworldstats.com).
+There were some 5.7 million internet users by December 2014 (Internetworldstats.com).
 The web is a popular and growing medium for news.

 The government has stepped up online censorship, blocking access to some independent news websites, reports US-based Freedom House.